-We have developed a framework for end-to-end optimization of an image compression model based on nonlinear transforms (figure 1).
-Previously, we demonstrated that a model consisting of linearnonlinear block transformations, optimized for a measure of perceptual distortion, exhibited visually superior performance compared to a model optimized for mean squared error (MSE) (Ballé, Laparra, and Simoncelli, 2016).
-Here, we optimize for MSE, but use a more flexible transforms built from cascades of linear convolutions and nonlinearities.
+We have developed a framework for end-to-end optimization of an image compression system based on nonlinear transforms (figure 1).
+Previously, we demonstrated that a system consisting of linearnonlinear block transformations, optimized for a measure of perceptual distortion, exhibited visually superior performance compared to a system optimized for mean squared error (MSE) (Ballé, Laparra, and Simoncelli, 2016).
+Here, we optimize for MSE, and focus on the use of more flexible transforms built from cascades of linear convolutions and nonlinearities.
 Specifically, we use a generalized divisive normalization (GDN) joint nonlinearity that is inspired by models of neurons in biological visual systems, and has proven effective in Gaussianizing image densities (Ballé, Laparra, and Simoncelli, 2015).
 This cascaded transformation is followed by uniform scalar quantization (i.e., each element is rounded to the nearest integer), which effectively implements a parametric form of vector quantization on the original image space.
 The compressed image is reconstructed from these quantized values using an approximate parametric nonlinear inverse transform.

-For any desired point along the rate-distortion curve, the parameters of both analysis and synthesis transforms are jointly optimized using stochastic gradient descent.
+For any desired point along the rate-distortion curve, the parameters of both forward and inverse transforms are jointly optimized using stochastic gradient descent.
 To achieve this in the presence of quantization (which produces zero gradients almost everywhere), we use a proxy loss function based on a continuous relaxation of the probability model, replacing the quantization step with additive uniform noise.
-The relaxed rate-distortion optimization problem bears some resemblance to those used to fit generative image models, and in particular variational autoencoders (Kingma and Welling, 2014; Rezende, Mohamed, and Wierstra, 2014), but differs in the constraints we impose to ensure that it approximates the discrete problem all along the rate-distortion curve.
-Finally, rather than reporting differential or discrete entropy estimates, we implement an entropy code and report performance using actual bit rates, thus demonstrating the feasibility of our solution as a complete lossy compression method.
+The relaxed rate-distortion optimization problem bears some resemblance to those used to learn generative image models, and in particular variational autoencoders (Kingma and Welling, 2014; Rezende, Mohamed, and Wierstra, 2014), but differs in the constraints we impose to ensure that it approximates the discrete problem all along the rate-distortion curve.
+Finally, rather than reporting discrete entropy estimates, we implement an entropy coder and report performance values using the actual bit rate, thus demonstrating the feasibility of our solution as a complete lossy compression system.